PixelJuggernaut/frontend-codes/README.md

 ## [17.07.2023]

-- New React Accordion - Simple Vertical Accordion with Hover Effect
+- 2 new React Accordion - Simple Vertical Accordion with Hover Effect and React Accordion with Toggle Button

 ## [12.07.2023]